paliwalvimal/paliwalvimal/README.md

 Hey there 👋

-:man_technologist: &nbsp; I'm **Cloud/DevOps Engineer** and an **Authorised AWS Trainer**.
+:man_technologist: &nbsp; I'm **Cloud/DevOps Engineer** and an **AWS Authorised Instructor - Champion**.
 I have been implementing, consulting and training on cloud for more than 4 years now.

 :open_book: &nbsp; My small contribution to community: [secureaws](https://github.com/paliwalvimal/secureaws "secureaws"), [terrablocks](https://github.com/terrablocks "terrablocks")